 Do lawn mowers take regular gas?

 Yes.
-The vast majority of lawn mowers have four-stroke engines that take regular gas with an octane rating of 87 or higher.
+The vast majority of lawn mowers have four-stroke engines that take regular gas with 10% ethanol or less and an octane rating of 87 or higher.

 How should I transport gas for lawn mowers?

 Use a certified red gas can sold online or at your local hardware store.
 The plastic used to make the can will not react with the gas.
 Yellow cans are for diesel.

 Where should I store gas for lawn mowers?